yiyangphd/yiyangphd.github.io/index.md

 - **June 2021**: Submitted manuscript **A Bayesian Hierarchically Structured Prior for Gene-Based Association Testing with Multiple Traits in Genome-Wide Association Studies**.

 - **May 2021**: Contributed talk **Knockoff Statistics and Applications to Genome-wide Association Studies** at the Statistical Genetics Journal Club of Columbia University Irving Medical Center.

+- **May 2020**: Awarded Jacob E. Bearman Student Achievement Award in the Division of Biostatistics at the University of Minnesota.